Love Like Woe: Music video

 The first music video for "Love Like Woe" was released on March 31, 2010.
-It has received over 20 million hits on YouTube.
+It has received over 30 million hits on YouTube.
 It takes place in the middle of the woods where Jordan and a group of people are having a party in a shack.
-Outside, zombies try to enter to the party with little success.
+Outside, zombies try to enter the party with little success.
 The music video was directed by Isaac Ravishankara.
+According to Witzigreuter, the video took twelve hours to film.

 A second version of the music video was released in February 2011.
 It features Witzigreuter getting ready to impress a girl when he drives up to her mother's house.
 He gathers a red heart-shaped box of candy, a large bouquet, and several animals, only to find out that his interest wasn't at her mother's house that day.
 The video also cuts in between him singing the song and his romantic interest getting ready for the day.
 This version of the music video was directed by Chris Marrs Piliero.